Analysis | Leading Democrats all want to expand heath care access. They just don’t agree on the best way to do it.

 Swing-district Democrats favor the ACA proposal because it would fortify a system already in place, delivering instant benefits to voters ahead of next year’s midterm elections.
 The Medicare proposal is more complicated because it would take several years for federal regulators to implement a payment system for dentists and other doctors.

-But, if that proposal is only in practice for a few years over the next decade, its price tag might be more affordable than the other two major health proposals.
+But if that proposal is only in practice for a few years over the next decade, its price tag might be more affordable than the other two major health proposals.
 The period used by Congress to assess the cost of legislation is 10 years.

-During the CAP discussion, Clyburn acknowledged that ambition had to be scaled back, comparing this drive to how civil rights activists won new laws on voting, employment, housing over many years.
+During the Medicaid assistance program discussion, Clyburn acknowledged that ambition had to be scaled back, comparing this drive to how civil rights activists won new laws on voting, employment and housing over many years.

 He is willing to get a few years of Medicaid expanded for more health coverage, which he believes will be harder to strip away once implemented.